jhass/configurate/README.md

   doesn't exist in the hash.
 * *source:* A hint text about the origin of the configuration data to be used in error messages.

-As you may have noticed by now, `Configurate::Provider::YAML` is merely a convenience subclass of this provider, loading the file for you.
+As you may have noticed by now, `Configurate::Provider::YAML` and `Configurate::Provider::TOML` are merely convenience subclasses of this provider, loading the file for you.

 ### Configurate::Provider::Dynamic